-Atopic dermatitis typically affects animals in their feet, ears, arm pits, and facial regions.
-Therapy is aimed at reducing pruritus and treating any secondary bacterial or fungal skin infections.
-In cases where certain foods are the culprit, limited ingredient or hydrolyzed protein diets can be curative.
-In cases where environmental allergens are involved, it can be a little more challenging.
+Atopic dermatitis typically affects animals' feet, ears, armpits, and facial regions.
+Treatment plans aim to reduce pruritus and address secondary bacterial or fungal skin infections.
+In cases where certain foods are the culprit, limited ingredient diets or hydrolyzed protein diets can be curative.
+It can be a little more challenging in cases where environmental allergens are involved.
 There are drugs such as steroids and certain biologics designed to reduce itching.
-Allergy immunotherapy is also an option – this therapy is aimed at improving the immune system to reduce the effects of allergens.
+Allergy immunotherapy is also an option – the goal of this therapy is to improve the immune system to reduce the effects of allergens.

 The gut microbiome regulates the intestinal barrier and integrity.
 It helps provide protection from pathogens and aids in immune modulation.
 The skin and gut both share a connection with the external environment.
 While the relationship is not fully understood, many studies confirm there is a bidirectional relationship between gut and skin health .

-Another study evaluated the effects of Lactobacillus rhamnosus strain GG when administered to puppies.
+Another study evaluated the effects of Lactobacillus rhamnosusstrain GG when administered to puppies.
 It involved breeding two adult beagles with atopic dermatitis twice (the litters were one year apart).
 The first litter was the control group.
-The second litter was administered Lactobacillus rhamnosus from 3 weeks of age until 6 months of age.
+The second litter was administered Lactobacillus rhamnosusfrom three weeks of age until six months of age.
 Both groups were topically exposed to dermatophagoidies farinae, a common house dust mite.
-Blood samples were collected routinely and intradermal allergy testing was performed at 6 months of age.
-The litter that received Lactobacillus rhamnosus had “significantly lower levels of serum titer IgE and a milder reaction to intradermal testing”.
+At six months intradermal-allergy-testing was performed, and blood samples were collected routinely.
+The litter that received Lactobacillus rhamnosus had “significantly lower levels of serum titer IgE and a milder reaction to intradermal testing.”
 While there were no significant changes in clinical signs associated with atopic dermatitis between the groups, there is evidence that probiotics may reduce some immunological factors associated with atopic dermatitis .

 Probiotic Studies Conclusion:

 Treatment of atopic dermatitis can be challenging and lifelong.
-While more studies are warranted, there is evidence that the addition of probiotics may help decrease some immunological indicators associated with atopic dermatitis and patients may be able to have a reduction in certain medications when receiving probiotics.
-These studies suggest that probiotics may serve as a good complementary treatment in atopic dermatitis.
+While more studies are warranted, there is evidence that probiotics may help decrease some immunological indicators associated with atopic dermatitis.
+They may also be able to reduce consumption of certain medications when receiving probiotics.
+The studies examined in this blog suggest that probiotics may serve as a complementary treatment for atopic dermatitis.

 - Marchegiani, Andrea, et al. “Impact of Nutritional Supplementation on Canine Dermatological Disorders.”
 Veterinary Sciences, vol. 7, no. 2, 2020, p.
 38. Crossref, doi:10.3390/vetsci7020038.